 According to the Appraisal Theory of Emotion, relevance detection is mainly modulated by three variables:

-In one study published in Frontiers in Human Neuroscience (2013), we investigated the neural substrates of social versus emotional relevance.
-In order to do so, we presented images to healthy adult participants that could either have a social or nonsocial content, and be of either positive, negative or “neutral” valence.
+In one study published in Frontiers in Human Neuroscience (2013), we investigated the neural substrates of social versus emotional relevance processing.
+To do so, we presented images depicting complex visual scenes that could either have a social or nonsocial content, and be of either positive, negative or “neutral” valence to healthy adult participants.

 Our findings suggest that the human brain, or at least the regions mentioned above, attribute(s) stronger relevance to social (versus nonsocial) information, regardless of valence.
 This reflects the notion that social information is highly salient for human behavior per se.
 In turn, probably because of the higher biological salience in terms of survival, nonsocial negative (versus positive) information is preferentially processed, allowing for a fast detection of potential threats.

-In another study published in Emotion (2013), we examined brain responses to dynamic emotional facial expressions and comparable nonsocial stimuli (“lottery game”) as a function of stimulus novelty and valence.
-Novelty was conveyed by the presence versus absence of surprise, while novelty was reflected by positive versus negative versus neutral valence.
+In another fMRI study published in Emotion (2013), we examined brain responses to dynamic emotional facial expressions and comparable nonsocial stimuli (“lottery game”) as a function of stimulus novelty and valence.
+Novelty was conveyed by the presence versus absence of surprise, while valence was reflected by positive versus negative versus neutral stimulus content.
 We were especially interested in how the amygdala processes such different kinds of stimulus relevance.

-Our findings revealed an intriguing activation pattern, for both social and nonsocial stimulus processing.
+Our findings revealed an intriguing activation pattern for both social and nonsocial stimulus processing.
 The amygdala did not seem to differentiate between valence and novelty as such, but was more strongly activated to dynamic information containing positive versus negative surprise.
-According to the available literature, and particularly a previous study by Yacubian et al. (2006), such findings suggest that the human amygdala – at least under conditions of uncertainty involving surprise – (i) encodes a negative expected value (anticipation of a negative outcome), and subsequently (ii) updates such expectation by means of a negative expected value prediction error if a positive outcome occurs instead.
+According to the available literature, and particularly a previous study by Yacubian et al. (2006), such findings suggest that the human amygdala – at least under conditions of uncertainty involving surprise conveyed by dynamic facial expressions – (i) encodes a negative expected value (anticipation of a negative outcome), and subsequently (ii) updates such expectation by means of a negative expected value prediction error if a positive outcome occurs instead.

 Our data propose that relevance processing in the human amygdala may not only be modulated by the static versus dynamic nature of stimulus presentation, but also depend on the degree of uncertainty / predictability of information.

-For more detailed information regarding my research on relevance detection, please refer to the Publications page or contact me with any questions.
+For more detailed information regarding the above research on relevance detection, please refer to the Publications page or contact Dr Vrticka with any questions.